The Fear (1995)

 Vince Edwards (Uncle Pete) brings plenty of charm to his part in the film seeming like a likeable guy until the horror starts.
 He does well by suddenly acting evil towards someone up in an attic.

 Antonio Lewis Todd (Gerald) came across well as a nasty and irritable prick in the film which you hope something will come to him.
+He was convincingly obnoxious and really thrusts his rage big time while pointing a gun to others.
+Had the perfect bad ass looks too which was another good plus to his role.

 Monique Mannen (Mindy) really brings the attention to the screen with her flirtatious attitude and soft words.
-She really reacted believeably angry when she opened her eyes and smacked someone in a hot tub which showed some nice blocking.
+She really reacted believeably angry when she opened her eyes and smacked someone in a tub which showed some nice reactions.
 She really knew how to trip out on a scene and get demanding when she gets scared.

 Erick Weiss (Morty) does his blocking well as a statue turning his head and body when trying to go somewhere.
+He really knew on how to act deadly when attacking someone.
+He was a true force of nature.

 There's a brief breast shot on a woman fornicating in bed during a flashback scene.